TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 <<<stack<<<
 ```

+We will try to fix it as soon as possible, but no success for now.
+So we will try again during the next workday.

 ## Week 5 (30-5-2022 - 5-6-2022)

 ### Day 1 (Monday)

-Today we worked on the different reports, and updated old ones to fit within what Bas expected.
+Today we worked on the different reports and updated old ones to fit within what Bas expected.
-We wrote user stories on the board.
+We also wrote user stories on our issue board in gitlab, you can find a link to that [here](https://gitlab.fdmci.hva.nl/IoT/2021-2022-feb-jun/group-project/teamnl-bmx-windspeed-logging/iot-bmx-team-nl/-/boards/5331).
-We had meetings with Bas in the afternoon.
+We had meetings with Bas in the afternoon about our current progress as a group and individually, due to this we didn't really have as much time to work on the device as we wanted to.

 ### Day 2 (Tuesday)